-In this paper, we propose a Joint Non-linear Motion Regression (JNMR) strategy to simultaneously optimize motion estimation and interpolation modeling, \textbf{where both spatial deformations and temporal variations are considered.
-We investigate that movements can be regarded as a temporal concatenation of multi-stage quadratic models shown in Fig.\ref{fig2}(b) to deal with complicated motions.
-Hence, different from other methods, VFI is reformulated as a refined joint multi-variable non-linear regression model to simulate irregular movement trajectories for precise prediction.} Specifically, ConvLSTM is implemented to initialize existing motions as a distribution in temporal dimension.
-To preserve moderate semantics of variations, we explore a hierarchical network structure to retain the high-level variations in feature learning. \textbf{Meanwhile, the skip-connection operation between the convolutional layers is utilized to compensate the subtle variations of final features}.
-To further remove artifacts and unreliable pixels, a coarse-to-fine synthesis enhancement module is designed for different spatial resolutions features synthesis with joint regression.
+Specifically, we propose a joint non-linear motion regression (JNMR) strategy to optimize the interpolation modeling, where both spatial deformations and temporal variations are considered.
+The movements can be regarded as a temporal concatenation of multi-stage quadratic models to address complicated motion reconstruction. {ConvLSTM is implemented to initialize existing motions as a distribution in the temporal dimension.
+To preserve the moderate semantics of variations, we explore a hierarchical network structure before regression to retain the high-level variations in feature learning.
+Meanwhile, the skip-connection operation between the convolutional layers is utilized to compensate for the subtle variations in the final features}.
+A coarse-to-fine synthesis enhancement module is designed for different spatial resolution feature synthesis with joint regression to further remove artifacts and unreliable pixels.
 Experimental results demonstrate the effectiveness of JNMR on video frame interpolation, outperforming state-of-the-art methods, as shown in Fig.\ref{fig1}.
-In summary, our main contributions are as follows: \begin{itemize} \item \textbf{We reformulate VFI as a joint multi-variable non-linear motion regression, which is a refined logical structure derived from multi-variable non-linear regression.
-It fully considers the actual kinematic characteristics between the multiple frames.} \item \textbf{We leverage ConvLSTM to realize the multi-stage quadratic model for JNMR, which improves VFI performance by interpolation modeling instead of motion estimation. } \item We design the regression-driven feature learning module and coarse-to-fine enhancement module, separately optimizing the feature extraction with competitive parameters and pleasing visual qualities on different resolutions. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item {{We propose a joint multi-variable non-linear motion regression strategy for motion compensation of VFI.
+The refined interpolation modeling can reconstruct the actual kinematic characteristics among large and complicated motions.}} \item {{We leverage ConvLSTM to realize the joint multi-stage quadratic model for JNMR, which enhances the temporal consistency in inter-frame prediction.}} \item We design the regression-driven feature learning module and coarse-to-fine enhancement module, separately optimizing the feature extraction with competitive parameters and pleasing visual qualities on different resolutions. \end{itemize}